San Francesco della

 Another Giustinian chapel (the big one to the left of the chancel) has a bas-relief of The Life of Christ by Pietro Lombardo, with reliefs of the four evangelists by his son Tullio.

 Another painting by Paolo Veronese, a Resurrection of Christ in the forth chapel along on the right-hand side, is less lovable and is only an attrib.

 The Capella Santa (named after a miraculous Madonna) contains a Virgin and Child with Saints and Donor (see right) a late Giovanni Bellini which is rather fine despite being obviously ‘and studio’, especially the faces of some of the saints, although the portrait of the donor (Giacomo Dolfin) was changed later.
 Vasari says that Bellini originally provided the church with 'a beautiful picture of the dead Christ' which was so admired by King Louis XI of France that it had to be presented to him as a gift, and that the replacement was less good and reputed to be mostly the work of a pupil of Bellini called Girolamo Mocetti.

 There's also an odd Madonna and Child Enthroned by Fra Antonio da Negroponte in the right transept.
-It's his only work, and although it was painted in the mid 15th century it's eccentrically gothic and tapestry-like, with a sumptuously-painted gown on the Virgin, painted paper inserts and some quirky figures and classical architecture.
-As recently as the early 20th Century it was thought to be by Vivarini.
-The lunette, added later and depicting Padre Eterno, is by Benedetto Diana (or Francesco Bissolo, a follower of Giovanni Bellini).
+It's his only work, and although it was painted in the mid-15th century it's eccentrically gothic and tapestry-like, with a sumptuously-painted gown on the Virgin, painted paper inserts and some quirky figures and classical architecture.
+As recently as the early 20th century it was thought to be by Vivarini.
+The lunette, added later and depicting the Padre Eterno, is by Benedetto Diana (or Francesco Bissolo, a follower of Giovanni Bellini).

 The Save Venice web pages for this church have good reproductions of these paintings.